3DGenomes/zedtool/README.md

-# ZEDTool
+# Overview
-Z Estimate Diagnostic Tool.

-A tool for evaluating and adjusting detections from SMLM experiments.
+Z Estimate Diagnostic Tool - a tool for evaluating and adjusting detections from SMLM experiments.

 ## Installation

-To install ZEDTool from source:
+To install zedtool from source:

 ```bash
 git clone https://github.com/3DGenomes/zedtool.git